 Trekking is one of the best activities a tourist can engage in.
-It enables them to connect with nature, enjoy sightseeing and also do a physical excursion.
+It enables them to connect with nature, enjoy sightseeing, and also do a physical excursion.
 Rising awareness of physical exercises and the need to check out an offbeat location has made trekking a very sought after activity.
-Rising demand for trekking has allowed commercialization of these trekking routes also.
+Rising demand for trekking has allowed the commercialization of these trekking routes also.
 You can hire bicycles, guides, and gears for these treks at pretty affordable cost and convenience.
 The two ghats in the peninsular part – western and eastern along with the Sahyadris and the Himalayas present trekking opportunities in the whole part of the country.

 The Chadar trek